Select your language

 Why can’t I use all the tasks located in the Root category ?

-Advanced commands need a privileged access to the Android system, this is why some tasks requires a rooted device for work properly.
+Advanced system commands need a privileged access to the Android system, this is why some tasks requires a rooted device for work properly.

 How can I edit my NFC tag records or tasks ?